 • View why you should work at Green River Preserve »

 Course Directors and Field Instructors

 The National Center for Outdoor & Adventure Education (NCOAE) is the values-based outdoor adventure and education provider for teens and adults interested in personal growth and professional development.
 NCOAE is seeking Course Directors and Field Instructors to join their team.
 Applications from exceptional outdoor and wilderness-based educators, guides, field instructors and program administrators are accepted on a rolling basis.
-Hiring priority will be given to those who have the experience, skills and certifications to lead whitewater rafting and/or rock climbing, sea kayaking and/or surfing adventures—in addition to proficiency leading participants through the rigors of extended backpacking in remote wilderness.
+Hiring priority will be given to those who have the experience, skills, and certifications to lead whitewater rafting, rock climbing, sea kayaking and/or surfing adventures—in addition to proficiency leading participants through the physical and emotional rigors of extended backpacking expeditions in remote wilderness settings.
 Mandatory staff trainings occur annually.
-Alternative training opportunities are available by participating in NCOAE Outdoor Educator courses.
+Alternative training opportunities are available by participating in NCOAE outdoor educator courses.
 Employment contract dates vary, and occur annually between February 1 and December 31.